Azure/azure-sdk-for-cpp/sdk/core/azure-core-amqp/README.md

 # Azure SDK AMQP Library for C++

 Azure::Core::Amqp (`azure-core-amqp`) provides an implementation to enable developers to create Azure SDKs which consume the AMQP protocol.
+Note that this is *NOT* a general purpose AMQP library, it is intended solely for the purposes of building C++ SDK clients which communicate with Azure services over AMQP.

 ## Getting started

 ### Include the package

-The easiest way to acquire the OpenTelemetry library is leveraging vcpkg package manager.
+The easiest way to acquire the AMQP library is leveraging vcpkg package manager.
 See the corresponding [Azure SDK for C++ readme section][azsdk_vcpkg_install].

-To install Azure Core OpenTelemetry package via vcpkg:
+To install Azure Core AMQP package via vcpkg:

 ```cmd
 > vcpkg install azure-core-amqp-cpp